geoserver/geoserver/doc/en/user/source/security/usergrouprole/roleservices.rst

      - NO
      - PRI

 The ``roles`` table is the primary table and contains the list of roles.
 Roles in GeoServer support inheritance, so a role may optionally have a link to a parent role.
 The ``role_props`` table maps additional properties to a role.
 (See the section on :ref:`security_rolesystem_roles` for more details.)
 The ``user_roles`` table maps users to the roles they are assigned.
-Similarly the ``group_roles`` table maps which groups have been assigned to which roles.
+Similarly, the ``group_roles`` table maps which groups have been assigned to which roles.

 The default GeoServer security configuration is: